Howmet Aerospace (NYSE:HWM) PT Raised to $88.00

-Howmet Aerospace (NYSE:HWM – Get Free Report) had its price target upped by investment analysts at Truist Financial from $74.00 to $88.00 in a research note issued on Friday, Benzinga reports.
-The brokerage currently has a “buy” rating on the stock.
-Truist Financial’s price target points to a potential upside of 11.55% from the stock’s previous close.
+Howmet Aerospace (NYSE:HWM – Free Report) had its price objective hoisted by Wells Fargo & Company from $72.00 to $88.00 in a research report released on Monday, Benzinga reports.
+Wells Fargo & Company currently has an overweight rating on the stock.

-Howmet Aerospace (NYSE:HWM – Get Free Report) last issued its quarterly earnings results on Thursday, May 2nd.
-The company reported $0.57 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.52 by $0.05.
-The business had revenue of $1.82 billion for the quarter, compared to the consensus estimate of $1.74 billion.
+Howmet Aerospace (NYSE:HWM – Get Free Report) last released its earnings results on Thursday, May 2nd.
+The company reported $0.57 earnings per share for the quarter, beating the consensus estimate of $0.52 by $0.05.
+The business had revenue of $1.82 billion during the quarter, compared to analysts’ expectations of $1.74 billion.
 Howmet Aerospace had a net margin of 12.53% and a return on equity of 21.33%.
-The firm’s quarterly revenue was up 13.8% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.42 EPS.
-On average, analysts anticipate that Howmet Aerospace will post 2.37 EPS for the current year.
+The firm’s revenue was up 13.8% on a year-over-year basis.
+During the same period last year, the business earned $0.42 earnings per share.
+On average, equities analysts expect that Howmet Aerospace will post 2.37 earnings per share for the current year.

-In related news, EVP Neil Edward Marchuk sold 45,000 shares of the stock in a transaction that occurred on Monday, March 4th.
+In related news, EVP Neil Edward Marchuk sold 45,000 shares of the stock in a transaction dated Monday, March 4th.
 The stock was sold at an average price of $67.44, for a total transaction of $3,034,800.00.
-Following the completion of the sale, the executive vice president now directly owns 229,568 shares of the company’s stock, valued at approximately $15,482,065.92.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-1.12% of the stock is owned by company insiders.
+Following the sale, the executive vice president now owns 229,568 shares of the company’s stock, valued at approximately $15,482,065.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Company insiders own 1.12% of the company’s stock.

 Hedge Funds Weigh In On Howmet Aerospace